michael2008/ME-Live-Doc/docs/toolkit/toolkit-man-write-your-first-app.md

 ### Write your first App

-Now let's make a App step by step.
-It's simple, no use, but it can show you some core function of MeshExpert.
+Now let's make an app step by step.
+Through it's simple, it can show you some core functionalities of MeshExpert.

 #### Coding